stfrs/K-Means-TFIDF/README.md

 # K-Means-TFIDF

+### Implementation of the K-Means algorithm by Lloyd (1957) using NumPy.

-The program performs a K-Means clustering of documents based on their tf-idf values.
+The program performs an K-Means clustering of documents based on their tf-idf values.
+The output is a thematical clustering of the documents.

+For all parameters, default values are given.
+The dataset 'ted_transcripts.p' must be given, or a different one must be specified when calling the script (python3)

+For more information on the algorithm, read:
+Lloyd, S. P. (1957): Least square quantization in PCM, Bell Telephone Laboratories Paper.
+Pub-lished in Journal: IEEE Transactions on Information Theory, Vol. 28, No. 2, Pages 129-137, March 1982.